GRANTS AND SCHOLARSHIPS

 Mini-Grants for Teachers

-The Hockley County Endowment wants you to know about a program offered by the Community Foundation of West Texas specifically for K-12 schools in the South Plains area including both public and private schools.
+Hockley County schools are eligible for a program offered by the Community Foundation of West Texas specifically for K-12 schools in the South Plains area.
 The intent of this program is to provide small grants to elementary and secondary school teachers to enable them to try out creative teaching techniques and buy enriching teaching materials which are not supported by school budgets.
-Teachers in Hockley County are encouraged to apply!
+Teachers in Hockley County and the surrounding area are encouraged to apply!

-In 2016, 75 teachers in the Lubbock and the surrounding South Plains school districts requested mini-grants, and 42 teachers received the funds requested.
-This program is funded exclusively through local private donations, and granted out nearly $30,000 in mini-grants to teachers.
+35 teachers in Lubbock and the surrounding South Plains school districts received mini-grants for the 2022-2023 school year.
+This program is funded exclusively through local private donations and granted out more than $34,707 in mini-grants to teachers in 2022.

 Click on the following links to obtain an application form and sample materials that are intended to assist you in submitting your proposal: